TeoWeiShan/QuizIt/README.md

 ## Features

 ### Existing Features
 - The Quiz game includes a 'Leaderboard' feature which showcases the top scores that you have gotten.
-You can use this to play and compare among friends for fun as well.
+You can use this to keep track your scores.

 ## Features Left to Implement
-- Changeable difficulty
+- Online Database for Online Leaderboards
 ## Technologies Used
 - jQuery used for display manipulation, showing correct answers/turning correct boxes green etc.
 - Others include Visual Studio Code to program the webpage using HTML and CSS.